Lifting couplings in Wasserstein spaces: Introduction

 \paragraph{Acknowledgements.}

 I would like to thank Tobias Fritz, Slava Matveev, and Sharwin Rezagholi for the fruitful conversations which eventually led to this work, and hopefully to many more.
-I would also like to thank Bryce Clarke and Matthew DiMeglio for the pointers on the theory of lenses, and Sam Staton and his whole group for the support and for the interesting discussions.
+I would also like to thank Bryce Clarke and Matthew DiMeglio and David Spivak for the pointers on lenses, and Sam Staton and his whole group for the support and for the interesting discussions.
+Finally, I thank the anonymous reviewers for their very helpful remarks and suggestions.